NXP i.MX 94

 Cortex-A55

-Flash Bank Base address J-Link Support Loader
+Flash bank Base address J-Link support Flasher support Loader

-QSPI Flash [1] 0x28000000 YES.png Default 128 MB
+QSPI Flash [1] 0x28000000 YES.png YES.png Default 128 MB

 1. QSPI flash programming requires special handling compared to internal flash.
 For more information about this, please see the QSPI Flash Programming Support article.